This article helps you:

 value.

-If you choose to group by a step other than the first, you will also see a segment of users who did not reach that segmented step (the blue-shaded segment for did not reach step
+If you choose to group by a step other than the first, Amplitude shows a segment of users who didn't reach that segmented step (the blue-shaded segment for did not reach step

 in this example).